TECNO Gives Its Users The Chance To Win A Trip To Abu Dhabi And Meet The Manchester City Football Club - UrduPoint

 For this challenge exclusively, TECNO Mobile has developed an H5 game through which players can record their steps and have the chance to participate in the #RaceToMancity challenge.
 The challenge is based on an interactive online game that will engage users and record their activity.

-The Top 6 winners from all over the world will have the opportunity to participate in the Manchester City activity being held in the beautiful Abu Dhabi.
+The Top 6 winners from all over the world will have the opportunity to participate in the Manchester City activity which will be held in Abu Dhabi.
 Winners of the #RaceToMancity challenge will be invited by TECNO Mobile and have all their traveling fees covered.